klinhdo/ghc2024/README.md

 **Quest 3: Writing Test Cases!**
 - Prompt #6: Can you help generate unit tests for the function bookRoom()?
 - Prompt #7: What are some edge cases I should consider for the function bookRoom()?
-- (Bonus) Write unit tests for function bookRoom().
-The unit tests should be using the naming pattern Function_ShouldXXX_WhenXXX.
-Ensure that extractRoomName() is called at least once and assert that guestInfo is not null.
+- (Bonus) Write unit tests for the function magicFunction().
+The unit tests should follow the naming pattern Function_ShouldReturnFalse_WhenXXXXIsNull.
+Assert that guestName and horoscopeSign are not null.

 **Quest 4: Level Up: Add Documentation!**
 - Prompt #8: Write a detailed comment that describe what bookRoom() does, and documents the inputs and output of the function.